Sydney Insight Meditators

 Additional cost: 'Dana' The retreat fee covers accommodation and meals only.
 In keeping with a 2,500 year old tradition no fee has been charged for the teachings.
 At the end of the retreat you are invited to give a donation to express your appreciation and to support the teachers to continue their work.

-If a place becomes available you will still need to apply by filling out an application form.
+If you'd like to apply, fill out an application form for the retreat.
 There’s a pdf version of the application form and a Word version.
-You will only need to send in one of these however with your application.
+You only need to send in one of these.
+Please send the completed form to the booking manager at highcountry[at]dharma.org.au (replace [at] with @).

 Please see cancellations terms & conditions below